-29It is occasionally suggested that subject questions exceptionally do not involve inversion due to the lack of do-support.
+35It is occasionally suggested that subject questions exceptionally do not involve inversion due to the lack of do-support.
 The conclusion is erroneous: do-support is a last resort mechanism that takes place to support a stranded tense affix when a phonologically realized element intervenes between the affix and the verb (an account that goes back to Chomsky 1957, see also Lasnik 1995b, Halle and Marantz 1993, Bobaljik 1995, among many others).
-There is no phonologically realized intervener in Who walked (cf. Who C+T(ed) walk), just as in Mary walked (cf. Mary T(ed) walk), and in contrast to What did Mary buy (cf. What C+T(ed) Mary buy).
+There is no phonologically realized intervener in Who walked (cf. Who C+T(ed) walk; where C+T indicates T-to-C movement), just as in Mary walked (cf. Mary T(ed) walk), and in contrast to What did Mary buy (cf. What C+T(ed) Mary buy).
 Only the last case then triggers do-support.
+36 The question is particularly interesting in light of the fact that English is not a pro-drop language and requires SV word order, which is standardly taken to indicate that English requires filling the SpecIP position, the standard assumption being that this is a formal requirement.

-30 I refer the reader to Rizzi (2006) for discussion of the Subject Criterion, i.e. the interpretation that is associated with the position in question (including the status of traditional expletives under this approach, though see Moro 1997 for a semantically-contentful-element approach to expletives).
+37 I refer the reader to Rizzi (2006) for discussion of the Subject Criterion, i.e. the interpretation that is associated with the position in question (including the status of traditional expletives under this approach, though see Moro 1997 for a semantically-contentful-element approach to expletives).
 Rizzi in fact explicitly considers the traditional EPP to be a manifestation of the Subject Criterion, comparing it in this respect to the situation found with e.g. TopP and FocP.